Haskeeb265/obsidian-vault/3 - Main Notes/Project Planning.md

 	- **==CPM gives you the shortest time but the longest path==** CPM is also known as **Activity On Arrow (AOA)**

+## Task Relationships

+There are 4 types of relationships between tasks:
+1. Start-to-Start
+2. Start-to-Finish
+3. Finish-to-Start
+4. Finish-to-Finish

+## CPM

+In CPM we have 2 main